vanhoefm/wifi-injection/README.md

 **Acknowledgements in pure monitor mode**: most network cards will not acknowledge frames when used in pure monitor mode.
 This can be problematic in certain experiments.
-For instance, the Hostapd daemon on Linux to start an Access Point (AP) requires that the association response is acknowledged.
+For instance, the Hostapd daemon on Linux, which implements Access Point (AP) functionality, requires that the association response is acknowledged.
 If the association response is not acknowledged, Hostapd will disconnect the client from the AP.
 Since it's impossible to send acknowledgement frames fast enough in user space, this makes it impossible to test Hostapd on Linux when manually implementing the association procedure in user space.